-Katherine Lucas McKay is a Program Manger at the Aspen Institute’s Financial Security Program (FSP) and holds a Master’s degree at the Heinz School of Public Policy and Information Systems at Carnegie Mellon University.
-Katherine is an experienced policy researcher and advocate in the fields of economic inequality and financial inclusion, and has worked on issues including foreclosure prevention, mortgage lending, retirement savings, credit reporting, and access to safe and affordable financial products and services.
-At Carnegie Mellon, she has focused on policies that promote equitable growth, including conducting independent research on wage insurance.
+Katherine Lucas McKay is a Program Manager at the Aspen Institute’s Financial Security Program (FSP), currently working on the Expanding Prosperity Impact Collaborative’s (EPIC) initiative on consumer debt.
+Katherine is an experienced policy researcher and advocate in the fields of economic inequality and financial inclusion, and has worked on issues including foreclosure prevention, mortgage lending, retirement savings, credit reporting, access to safe and affordable financial products and services, and safety net policies.
 Prior to joining FSP, Katherine was the Associate Director of Government Affairs at the Corporation for Enterprise Development, where she led the organization’s policy work on homeownership, entrepreneurship, and consumer financial protection.
 She has also held positions at the National Community Reinvestment Coalition and Georgetown University.
-Katherine completed undergraduate studies at Wellesley College.
+Katherine holds a Master’s degree in Public Policy and Management from Carnegie Mellon University’s Heinz School of Public Policy and Information Systems and a BA from Wellesley College.

 Katherine Lucas McKay